 The benefit of this is you control the entire process, get all of the customer information (so you can promote additional products, services, or books), and you can charge higher prices.

 The big benefit to working through Amazon Kindle Direct Publishing, even though they charge you a commission on your sales, is their reach.
-Around 89 million Americans are said to be active ebook readers.
+Around one fifth of Americans (21%) are said to be active ebook readers in the last year.
 That’s your potential audience, all those people visiting this site and browsing for a new book.
 It could be your book they find when doing a search on a related keyword.
-In fact, 38 percent of daily sales of ebooks on Amazon go to self-published titles.

-While you may not make as much money as you would selling direct on your own site, you'll have the opportunity to reach an audience who you wouldn't otherwise have access to.
+While you may not make as much money as you would selling directly on your own site, you'll have the opportunity to reach an audience who you wouldn't otherwise have access to.

 Which of these options should you go with?
 I recommend doing both.